Capacity planning in the budget

 The Need for Capacity Planning

 • Plant and equipment.
-The production facility may already be near its maximum practical capacity, and cannot produce the budgeted amount of goods.
+The production facility may already be near its maximum practical capacity, and cannot produce the budgeted amount of goods without a substantial investment in more production equipment and staffing.

 • Product development.
 A standard process must be followed to ensure that new product designs are properly tested for safety issues and failure rates.
 This testing process cannot be rushed, or else a company may face an expensive product recall or customer lawsuits.